Storm Drain Pump Stations and Systems Upgrades

 Project Descriptions

-The Corporation Way System Upgrades and Pump Station, West Bayshore Road Pump Station, and West Bayshore Road Trunk Line Improvements projects are three of the highest-priority storm drain projects identified in the City’s 2015 Storm Drain Master Plan and 3 of the 13 projects identified on the 2017 ballot measure.
+The Corporation Way System Upgrades and Pump Station (SD-21000), West Bayshore Road Pump Station (SD-20000), and West Bayshore Road Trunk Line Improvements (SD-23000) projects are three of the highest-priority storms drain projects identified in the City’s 2015 Storm Drain Master Plan and three of the thirteen Capital Improvement Projects (CIP) identified on the 2017 stormwater management ballot measure.

-During a 10-year storm event, the two outfalls that convey storm runoff from East and West Bayshore Road onto Adobe Creek do not function as intended due to water pressure in the creek.
-Without the pump stations, this area is unable to drain until the creek levels recede, which is typically several hours after the rainfall stops.
+Typically, runoff drains through the storm drain pipes located beneath East or West Bayshore Road and discharge into Adobe Creek through outfalls sealed by flap gates.
+Runoff inside the pipes creates water pressure and opens the flap gates.
+During a 10-year storm event, the two outfalls do not function as intended.
+The water level in the creek rises over the flap gates, exerting higher pressure from the creek side and preventing the flap gates from opening.
+This creates localized ponding near the intersection of East Bayshore Road and Corporation Way.
+Without the pump stations, this area is unable to drain until the Adobe creek water levels recede, which is typically several hours after the rainfall stops.
 Additionally, the existing 15-inch and 24-inch storm drain pipelines do not have the capacity to convey the projected storm runoff generated by a 10-year storm event.

 Scope of Work